 This post shows students and new users step to play DVD or watch videos on Ubuntu Linux.

 Out of the box, Ubuntu won’t play your encrypted or protected DVDs – since most DVDs are protected anyways.
-In order to play DVDs, you need to have the right codecs installed.
+To play DVDs, you need to have the correct codecs installed.

-A codec is a piece of software that allows applications to read a video or audio format.
-If Ubuntu Linux doesn’t find the right codecs, it won’t play the DVD or play the encoded videos.
+A codec software allows applications to read a video or audio format.
+If Ubuntu Linux doesn’t find the right codecs, it won’t play the DVD or the encoded videos.

-Certain videos and DVDs are protected.
-Protected content prevents you from copying or playing them unless you have extra software to handle the copy protection.
+Specific videos and DVDs are protected.
+Protected content prevents you from copying or playing them unless you have extra software to protect copy.

 Ubuntu doesn’t have it installed by default.

-Some DVDs also a region code, which tells you in which region of the world they are allowed to be played.
-If Ubuntu is setup in a different region than the DVD, it may also not play.
+Some DVDs also have a region code, which tells you in which region of the world they are allowed to be played.
+If Ubuntu is set up in a different region than the DVD, it may also not play.

 One package that will most likely be needed is libdvd.
-Below we’ll show you how to install it along with other necessary packages to get Ubuntu to play DVDs and other videos.
+Below we’ll show you how to install it and other necessary packages to get Ubuntu to play DVDs and other videos.

 How to get Ubuntu Linux to play DVD and movie videos

 As mentioned above, Ubuntu won’t play your encrypted or protected DVDs – since most DVDs are protected anyways.
-In order to play DVDs, you need to have the right codecs installed.
+To play DVDs, you need to have the correct codecs installed.

 Below is how to get Ubuntu Linux to play DVDs and other movie videos.

-First install libdvd-pkg in Ubuntu.
-This package is included in the multiverse repository so you’ll need to enable it.
+First, install libdvd-pkg in Ubuntu.
+This package is included in the multiverse repository, so you must enable it.